 World of Hyatt Purchases

-The World of Hyatt Card also earns 4x Hyatt points per dollar spent at Hyatt hotels.
+Furthermore, the World of Hyatt Card earns 4x Hyatt points per dollar spent at Hyatt hotels.
 Plus, extra Base Points can be earned when staying at Hyatt properties.
 All points count towards earning higher status and free nights.

 You will earn 5x extra Base Points on stays, dining, spa services and more at participating hotels.
-Plus, you will earn 5x extra Base Points on room rates at participating Small Luxury Hotels of the World.
+Plus, you will earn 5x extra Base Points on room rates at participating Small Luxury Hotels.

 And instead of Base Points, you can even earn miles with Hyatt’s airline partners for stays at participating Hyatt hotels and resorts.
 Your mileage may vary with earning partners’ points.
 But it could be worth it with the right redemption.